Moor Insights & Strategy performs three different kinds of research:

 NVIDIA is shipping their latest Kepler-based, 2nd generation Maximus solution.
 Maximus utilizes Quadro and Tesla cards inside workstations combining visualization with compute for manufacturing, media and entertainment, and energy markets.
 The 2nd generation Maximus solution enables the melding of design and simulation, resulting in substantial enterprise value but also ecosystem disruption.
 Moor Insights & Strategy explores NVIDIA’s vision, the challenges Maximus solves, the improvements over 1st generation Maximus, potential for a new category of designer and the ecosystem impacts.

 AMD, ARM, Imagination Technologies, MediaTek, Qualcomm, Samsung and Texas Instruments have come together to found the HSA (Heterogeneous System Architecture) Foundation, or the HSAF.
 The HSAF is an open, industry standard consortium founded to define and deliver open standards and tools for hardware and software to fully take advantage of high performance of parallel compute engines, and do so in the lowest possible power envelope.
 This new environment aims to enable rich new user experiences never been seen before, and done at incredibly low power.
-Moor Insights & Strategy looks at the HSAF goals, benefits and risks, and the paper can be downloaded here.
+Moor Insights & Strategy looks at the HSAF goals, benefits and risks.

 Calxeda has designed an innovative rack-level network fabric architecture for these new IT Services datacenters.
 Calxeda’s architecture today connects dozens of densely packed, independent server nodes, and will scale in the future to deliver greater operational efficiencies across these new service-oriented mega-datacenters.
-Moor Insights & Strategy analyzes the new Calxeda roadmap and technologies in the context of the needs of the largest data centers and you can download the research note here.
+Moor Insights & Strategy analyzes the new Calxeda roadmap and technologies in the context of the needs of the largest data centers.

 NVIDIA launched one of the most significant initiatives in the history of the company that, if delivered as promised, could propel them into a position as a top enterprise technology player.
 NVIDIA launched VGX at their annual GPU Technology Conference (GTC).
-Moor Insights & Strategy analyzes the new NVIDIA VGX platform and you can download the white paper here.
+Moor Insights & Strategy analyzes the new NVIDIA VGX platform.